Strawberry supermoon to rise this week: Here’s how to see it

 Where should I look?

-NASA says the full moon will be at 7:52 a.m.
-EDT on Tuesday, June 14.
-Later that night, around 7:24 p.m., the Strawberry Moon will reach its closest point to Earth for this orbit, known as perigee.
+NASA says the full moon will be at 7:52 a.m. on Tuesday.
+Later that night, at about 7:24 p.m., the Strawberry Moon will reach its closest point to Earth for this orbit, known as perigee.

 This will be the lowest full moon of the year, NASA explains, as it will only reach 23.3 degrees above the horizon early Wednesday morning.